Dump Oracle Database to Sql File

 Export the

-by issuing the following command at the system command prompt:expdp SYSTEM/password SCHEMAS=hr DIRECTORY=dmpdir DUMPFILE=schema.dmp LOGFILE=expschema.log
+HRschema to a dump file namedschema.dmpby issuing the following command at the system command prompt:expdp SYSTEM/password SCHEMAS=hr DIRECTORY=dmpdir DUMPFILE=schema.dmp LOGFILE=expschema.logwhere

 Connected to: Oracle Database 11g Express Edition Release 11.2.0.1.0 - Production Starting "SYSTEM"."SYS_EXPORT_SCHEMA_01": SYSTEM/******** SCHEMAS=hr DIRECTORY=dmpdir DUMPFILE=schema.dmp LOGFILE=expschema.log Estimate in progress using BLOCKS method...
 Processing object type SCHEMA_EXPORT/TABLE/TABLE_DATA Total estimation using BLOCKS method: 448 KB Processing object type SCHEMA_EXPORT/USER Processing object type SCHEMA_EXPORT/SYSTEM_GRANT Processing object type SCHEMA_EXPORT/ROLE_GRANT Processing object type SCHEMA_EXPORT/DEFAULT_ROLE Processing object type SCHEMA_EXPORT/TABLESPACE_QUOTA Processing object type SCHEMA_EXPORT/PRE_SCHEMA/PROCACT_SCHEMA Processing object type SCHEMA_EXPORT/SEQUENCE/SEQUENCE Processing object type SCHEMA_EXPORT/TABLE/TABLE Processing object type SCHEMA_EXPORT/TABLE/INDEX/INDEX Processing object type SCHEMA_EXPORT/TABLE/CONSTRAINT/CONSTRAINT Processing object type SCHEMA_EXPORT/TABLE/INDEX/STATISTICS/INDEX_STATISTICS Processing object type SCHEMA_EXPORT/TABLE/COMMENT Processing object type SCHEMA_EXPORT/PROCEDURE/PROCEDURE Processing object type SCHEMA_EXPORT/PROCEDURE/ALTER_PROCEDURE Processing object type SCHEMA_EXPORT/VIEW/VIEW Processing object type SCHEMA_EXPORT/TABLE/CONSTRAINT/REF_CONSTRAINT Processing object type SCHEMA_EXPORT/TABLE/TRIGGER Processing object type SCHEMA_EXPORT/TABLE/STATISTICS/TABLE_STATISTICS . . exported "HR"."COUNTRIES" 6.093 KB 25 rows . . exported "HR"."DEPARTMENTS" 6.640 KB 27 rows . . exported "HR"."EMPLOYEES" 15.77 KB 107 rows . . exported "HR"."JOBS" 6.609 KB 19 rows . . exported "HR"."JOB_HISTORY" 6.585 KB 10 rows . . exported "HR"."LOCATIONS" 7.710 KB 23 rows . . exported "HR"."REGIONS" 5.296 KB 4 rows Master table "SYSTEM"."SYS_EXPORT_SCHEMA_01" successfully loaded/unloaded ****************************************************************************** Dump file set for SYSTEM.SYS_EXPORT_SCHEMA_01 is: C:\ORACLEXE\APP\TMP\SCHEMA.DMP Job "SYSTEM"."SYS_EXPORT_SCHEMA_01" successfully completed at 11:48:46